Next to Normal (musical)

 Produced by Edward Niles

-Production Team: Ted Niles, Monique Essegern, Katie Tremblay, Tara Forbes Hastings, Ian Handscomb, Kevin Arbour, David Rabjohn, Diane Anderson, Debra Smth, Vivian Tattrie, Colin Hughes, Kelly Morrison, Zachary Unger, Peter Thrasher, Don Davis, Alena Delong, Brad Melaugh
+Production Team: Edward Niles, Monique Essegern, Katie Tremblay, Tara Forbes Hastings, Ian Handscomb, Kevin Arbour, David Rabjohn, Diane Anderson, Debra Smth, Vivian Tattrie, Colin Hughes, Kelly Morrison, Zachary Unger, Peter Thrasher, Don Davis, Alena Delong, Brad Melaugh

 Synopsis: A junior high school gym is set up to host the county spelling finals.
 Winners from local elementary and middle schools begin to arrive and check in with the bee's long-time hostess—and Former champion—Rona Lisa Pereti.
 Audience volunteers are also welcomed to the stage.
 A glitch: Speller Olive Ostrovsky does not have her entrance Fee; she hopes her father will set there soon to straighten it out.
 Vice Principal Douglas Panch of Lake Hemingway-Dos Passos Junior High is announced as the day's word pronouncer - he's a last-minute substitute for an ailing superintendent.
 Panch has a dubious track record at the bee but will try to do better this time.
 The rules are explained.
 When a speller misses a word a bell will ring - ding - and the speller must immediately leave the stage, escorted, by the bee's comfort-counselor, Mitch Mahoney.